ChiyodaMomo01/HybridOM/README.md

 # HybridOM

+> **📢 Note:** This work is currently under review.
+The **full codebase, model checkpoints, and sample data** will be made publicly available upon the formal acceptance and publication of the paper.

 This repository contains the official training/inference code used in our paper, focusing on:

 - **0.5° global experiment**: `exp_main_05/`